kellyoconor/safe-senior-browser/README.md

 ## Browser Layout
 - **Browser Panel**: 65% of screen width for web browsing
 - **AI Panel**: 35% of screen width (collapsible to 60px)
-- **Premium Design**: Transparency effects, backdrop blur, modern styling
+- **Premium Design**: Material Design with glassmorphism, layered shadows, and backdrop filters
+- **Typography**: Inter font family for professional, accessible text rendering
+- **Build Management**: `.gitignore` excludes build artifacts from version control

 Built with Electron for desktop.
 Optimized for macOS with cross-platform compatibility.